Naoghuman/articles/SokubanFX/03_Stabilization-from-the-prototype.md

 }
 ```

+* First the positions from the boxes are defined.
+* Then the positions from the places are defined.
+* With the call from `mm.isMapFinish()` in the class `MomventResult` the engine will
+  check if all boxes are on a place.
+    * If so the map is finished otherwise not.

 <br />
 ##### Stabilize the prototype with Refactoring<a name="StabilizeRefactoring" />

-One really important part for me in development an application is `refactoring`:
+One really important part for me in development from an application is `refactoring`.
+It's so important for me that I can say that my programming style is founded on this
+topic:
-* [Refactoring - Improving the Design of Existing Code] by [Martin Fowler].
+* See [Refactoring - Improving the Design of Existing Code] by [Martin Fowler] for
+  more information.

 Also I find it helpful to have the main points from [Clean Code Developer]
 &#40;:de:&#41; in mind during the stabilization.